pcrbot/yahourcall/README.md

 2. enable the plugin in `hoshino/config/__bot__.py`
 3. add 'yahourcall' to MODULES_ON

-If you want to use the redis data driver, please manually install `pip install -r reds`
+If you want to use the redis data driver, please manually install `pip install -r redis`

 ### Config hour call